Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion: Methodology

 The context encoder encodes each experience and generates the mean and standard deviation for each context.
 These values are used to sample the context embedding, which is then passed to the context decoder for experience reconstruction.
 Therefore, $\mathcal{L}_{ctx}$ consists of the latent loss $\mathcal{L}_{latent}$ and the reconstruction loss $\mathcal{L}_{recon}$.
 The latent loss $\mathcal{L}_{latent}$ is the KL divergence between the context space distribution and the standard Gaussian distribution $\mathcal{N}(0,1)$ (with zero mean and unit variance).
 Specifically, $\mathcal{L}_{latent}$ can be expressed as:

 where $\mu_{c}$ and $\sigma_{c}$ are the mean and standard deviation output by the context encoder, respectively.
 The objective of context decoders is to reconstruct intent, which are action sequences of rallies, from selected contexts.
-Therefore, the reconstruction loss $\mathcal{L}_{recon}$ is the same as $\mathcal{L}_{pred}$, where we minimize the cross-entropy loss for the reconstructed shot types, the negative log-likelihood losses for the reconstructed landing and moving positions, and the average negative distance between the means of bivariate normal distributions.

-The player process output needs to be close to the target process as only the player process is used during inferencing.
-We follow \cite{li2020scalable} to minimize the KL divergence $\mathcal{L}_{sde}$ between two SDEs in Eq. (\ref{Eq:SDE}) of LGBM:
+Therefore, the reconstruction loss $\mathcal{L}_{recon}$ is the same as $\mathcal{L}_{pred}$.
+Finally, we follow \cite{li2020scalable} to minimize the KL divergence $\mathcal{L}_{sde}$ between two SDEs in Eq. (\ref{Eq:SDE}) of LGBM: